NBISweden/workshop-scRNAseq/schedule.md

 #### <img border="0" src="https://www.svgrepo.com/show/158264/schedule.svg" width="50" height="50"> Schedule
 ***

+_OBS!_ Shedule is preliminary and may be subject to changes!

 All lectures and exercises will be given via zoom, zoom-link will be sent to all students.

 Lecture slides will be provided as links as they get completed.